hidaviddong/daviddong.me/resume/main.typ

 - Experienced in full-stack development with React, Vue.js, TypeScript, Node.js, MySQL, MongoDB.
 - Experienced in web scraping and automation using Puppeteer.
 - Knowledge of basic DevOps in Docker containerization, Jenkins pipelines, GitHub Actions, Cloudflare.
-- Skilled in team collaboration tools like Notion, Slack, and GitHub for project management and version control.
+- Skilled in team collaboration tools like Notion, GitHub, and design tools like Figma, Blender.
-- Skilled in design tools like Figma for UI/UX prototyping and Blender for 3D modeling.

 == Work Experience
 #chiline()